thunderheadone/one-sdk-android/README.md

 #### Minimum Gradle configuration

-To use the codeless push notifications functionality without using FCM directly, you must at least have the `google-services` plugin applied to your app build.gradle:
+To use the codeless push notifications functionality without using FCM directly, you must at least have the `google-services` plugin applied to your app build.gradle.

-1. Add the Google Services Plugin to your classpath in the top-level build.gradle file, located in the root project directory, as shown below:
+1. Add the Google Services Plugin to your classpath in the top-level build.gradle, located in the root project directory, as shown below:

 ```gradle
 buildscript {